What Do Heart Palpitations Feel Like?

 - Having extra beats

-In addition to feeling them in your chest, you might feel them in the throat or neck, sometimes even in the head.
+In addition to feeling heart palpitations in your chest, you might feel them in the throat or neck, sometimes even in the head.

 What Are Heart Palpitations